 Students at Harvard Law School produce scholarly journals devoted to specific substantive areas of the law and to various approaches to examining legal developments.
-These peer reviewed publications offer invaluable practical experience in legal writing, editing, and scholarship.
+These student-edited publications offer invaluable practical experience in legal writing, editing, and scholarship.

 Didn’t receive an issue?
 Fill out our Journal Claim Form.